League-of-Foundry-Developers/FoundryVTT-Deprecated-Modules/README.md

 ![Example](ExampleWarning.png)

+# 0.8.X Compatibility Checker

+To assist you in preparing for an upgrade to 0.8.X, this module also has a compatibility checker.
+It will check your active modules to see which are confirmed to be 0.8.X compatible and which are not.
+To use the checker, click "Check Compatibility for 0.8.X" in Deprecated Module's settings.

 # Module Developers

 Deprecated Modules is integrated with Manifest+ to make it easier for you to mark your module as deprecated when you stop maintaining it.